You are here

 The buying and selling of securities is controlled by the Securities Laws.
 Many of these laws are administered by the United States Securities and Exchange Commission (SEC).

-[An omission is a failure to disclose a material fact that had to be disclosed to prevent other statements that were made from being misleading.]
+[An omission is a failure to disclose a material fact that needed to be disclosed to prevent other statements that were made from being misleading.]

 [A broker buys and sells securities for clients, usually for a commission.
 A broker can also be a dealer.]

-[“In connection with” means that there was some nexus or relationship between the allegedly fraudulent conduct and the [sale] [purchase] of the securities.
+[“In connection with” means that there was some relationship, or nexus, between the allegedly fraudulent conduct and the [sale] [purchase] of the securities.
 [The defendant’s conduct may be in connection with a purchase or sale of a security even if the defendant did not actually participate in any securities transaction.]]

 An instrumentality of interstate commerce includes the postal mails, e-mails, telephone, telegraph, telefax, interstate highway system, Internet and similar methods of communication and travel from one state to another within the United States.